 Akemi: The Boy in Black (2016)

-15 year old Akemi Rose has signed a contract with Amira's doctor, John William, that prohibits him from killing her for a certain period of time.
-As the deadline draws nearer he scrambles to find a way to save her.
-However, the contract also states he is forbidden from revealing to her his identity.
+15 year old Akemi Rose has signed a contract with Amira's doctor, John William, that prohibits the evil doctor from killing her for a certain period of time.
+As the deadline draws nearer Akemi scrambles to find a way to save her.
+However, the contract also states he is forbidden from revealing to her his true identity.

 Picture Us (2017)